The Effects of Stress on Your Hair and Scalp

 Stress Symptom: A dry, itchy scalp

-What’s Happening: Whether you’ve been putting in long hours at the office for months, dealing with an ongoing personal crisis or are simply experiencing a rough few days, your stress amps up the production of certain hormones and releases pro-inflammatory chemicals that can compromise your scalp’s barrier function.
+What’s Happening: Have you ever wondered why you scratch your head when you’re stressed?
+Whether you’ve been putting in long hours at the office for months, dealing with an ongoing personal crisis or are simply experiencing a rough few days, your stress amps up the production of certain hormones and releases pro-inflammatory chemicals that can compromise your scalp’s barrier function.
 That means it’s easier for moisture to escape, potentially leaving your hair and scalp drier, and for irritants to get in and cause stinging, tingling and itching.
 Once this happens, even hair care products that may not have bothered you before may now cause an uncomfortable reaction.

 What You Can Do About It: Wash your hair less frequently in order to allow hair’s natural oils to build up and moisturize your scalp.
 When you do shampoo, use gentle products, such as baby formulas and those specifically formulated for people with sensitive skin.
 Look for labels that say “fragrance-free” (perfumes are a common irritant) and “hypoallergenic,” and avoid those with sodium lauryl sulfate, a harsh detergent that many find irritating.
 Also always use conditioner, which will help replenish and hydrate your scalp.
 You might even try a deep conditioning or hot oil treatment to soothe your scalp.